- 1 Cambridge Rambling Club – Advice for walkers – July 2022

 When parking on a street please check that you are not blocking a private driveway or causing a problem for through traffic.

 Anyone coming on a Club walk must be suitably clothed and wear appropriate footwear.
 A leader has the authority to refuse to allow anyone on a walk who is inappropriately clothed/shod.
-Members should be aware that many local outdoor clothing retailers offer Club members a 10% or 15% discount.
+Members should be aware that some local outdoor clothing retailers offer Club members a discount.

 Food & drink and pubs/cafes